Harry Baker (poet): Early life

-Baker recently performed at the Big Church Festival, the UK's biggest Christian festival.
-Baker is a regular speaker at Christian events, including a recent event titled 'The Gospel, Recemption and Shame.'

 Career

 2012 to present

 Baker has won the London and UK Slam Poetry Championships.
 In 2012, he won the World Slam Poetry Competition, becoming the youngest ever winner.

 In 2014 Baker began performing as a speaker for TED.
 His talk ‘A love poem for lonely prime numbers’ has over 2 million views.

 A collection of his own poetry, The Sunshine Kid, was published in 2015 by Burning Eye Books.

 Baker received major national airplay on the BBC in 2015 when he wrote and performed a poem for Simon Mayo's Radio 2 show.

 On Boxing Day 2016, he performed a Christmas Meditation on BBC Radio 4.
 He occasionally performs as a battle rapper, featuring on Don't Flop.

 Together with the jazz guitarist Chris Read, he is half of "Harry and Chris", who have performed on The Russell Howard Hour television programme.

 Baker is well known as an aficionado of wine gums, and has many poems on the topic.

 Personal life

-Baker is a practicing Christian, and is a father.
+Baker is a practising Christian, and is a father.